 Rethinking the Future of Pretty Much Everything

 Company managements today are grappling with questions about how AI can help them renew core businesses or innovate into new businesses.
-E-commerce is clearly a threat to most brick-and-mortar retailers but, by incorporating AI, retailers can, for example, optimise an omni-channel strategy, personalise marketing campaigns, create dynamic pricing models and forecast inventory needs.
+E-commerce is clearly a threat to most brick-and-mortar retailers but, by incorporating AI, retailers can, for example, optimize an omni-channel strategy, personalize marketing campaigns, create dynamic pricing models and forecast inventory needs.